Wine Tourism in Czechia

 In just over five years since joining Armit Wines, MD Brett Fleming has helped meld the company into a formidable outfit, with ambitions to raise the bar ever higher.
 With portfolio director Nicolas Clerc MS at his right hand, he used the company’s annual portfolio tasting to speak out about his strategies to help make Armit become “the premium fine wine supplier into the UK market” – negotiating direct allocations and exclusive distributions, building long-term partnerships and collaborative strategies, finding niches in the by-the-glass category and working out ways in which to clear the numerous hurdles that the current trading climate and government are putting in his way.
 Geoffrey Dean reports and picks out producers whose wines shone particularly brightly on the day.

-21st March 2025by Geoffrey Dean
+21st March 2025 by Geoffrey Dean

 The annual Armit Wines portfolio trade tasting did not disappoint.
 The importer’s renowned Italian list showed as regally as the imposing surrounds of One Great George Street, backed up by a fine, varied selection of Burgundy, Bordeaux and Champagne.